BioDepot/serverless-UMI/Biodepot-workflow-builder/README.md

 Double-click on the blue *Start* widget in the lower right corner of the canvas.
 Press the blue *Start* button at the bottom left of the window that pops up to start the workflow.

-You should immediately see the *Create bucket* and *Download data* widgets' states change to *Running*.
+You should immediately see the *Create storage* and *Download data* widgets' states change to *Running*.
 If an error occurs - you can stop the widgets by double-clicking on them and clicking the stop button.
 Check out the [video](https://youtu.be/WHb_lQv3Y8Y) to see how the workflow should progress.

 The *Download data* widget must download 46 GB of data so can take some time until it finishes depending on your internet connection.
 The *Split-and-upload* step will also depend on the internet connection as it needs to upload about 80 GB of data.
 On a cloud instance  these steps can take as little as 4 minutes and only need to be done the first time.